 Uruguay: The Ultimate Road Trip

-Uruguay may be small, but it has an outsized way of getting under your skin.
-Short distances, varied landscapes, and an easy sense of safety make it a country made for the open road.
+Short distances, varied landscapes, and an easy sense of safety make Uruguay a dream country for the open road.

 DAY 1